 Calculating How Many Grams of Microgreen Seed You Need

 If you want to know how many grams of a particular microgreen seed you need for your planting tray, the form below will calculate it for you.

 Data for the form will come from the output box of the previous form and information from the Home Microgreens Store.

-Enter the number of Home Microgreen seed packets you need from the previous form into the first input box.
+Enter the number of Home Microgreen seed packets from the previous form into the first input box.

 Use the button and go to Home Microgreens Store and search for the microgreen variety you are interested in growing.

-The first sentence of the description will list how many grams of seed are in a package.
+The description’s first sentence will list how many grams of seed are in a package.

 Enter that number into the second input box.